Florida Bar Insurance and Liquor Liability: Why Premiums Jump and What Owners Should Check Before Renewal

 Key Takeaway

-- Bar insurance renewal increases usually come from liquor liability, sales audits, late hours, claims, payroll changes, property costs, and carrier appetite.
+- Bar insurance renewal increases usually come from liquor liability, sales audits, late hours, claims, payroll changes, property costs, and changes in current carrier choices.

 - General liability, liquor liability, workers comp, property, and umbrella limits need to be reviewed together, not one policy at a time.